BarsagadeJayashri/Docusign/README.md

 # DocuSign-Integration-with-Salesforce

-This repository contains a comprehensive solution for integrating Salesforce with SAP, facilitating the seamless retrieval of SAP Leads into Salesforce on a daily basis.
+This repository offers a comprehensive solution for seamlessly integrating Salesforce with DocuSign, empowering Salesforce users to complete the Non-Disclosure Agreement (NDA) process entirely within Salesforce.

 ## Pre-requisites:

-Before using this solution, ensure that you have the following pre-requisites in place:
+Before implementing this solution, ensure that the following pre-requisites are fulfilled:

-1. API Key from SAP: Obtain an API Key from SAP to enable authorization between Salesforce and SAP.
+Create an App in DocuSign: Set up an App in DocuSign to facilitate the integration and enable smooth data exchange between Salesforce and DocuSign.

+Create Webhook in Salesforce: Establish a webhook in Salesforce to enable seamless communication and data synchronization with DocuSign.

-2. Salesforce Account: Have access to a Salesforce account with privileges to access the Lead object.
+Salesforce Account: Have access to a Salesforce account with necessary privileges to access the Lead object.

-3. SAP Account: Ensure that your SAP account has API access enabled.
+DocuSign Account: Ensure that your DocuSign account has API access enabled.

 ## Installation:

-Follow these steps to set up the integration:
+To set up the integration, follow these steps:

-1. Connect SAP with Salesforce using the provided API Key (create a SAP Account).
+Connect DocuSign with Salesforce by creating a webhook and setting up the App (create a Quickbook Account in DocuSign).

-2. Create a custom object in Salesforce to store SAP external Id.
+Create custom objects named "DocuObj" and "DocuSign" in Salesforce to effectively manage and store DocuSign-related data.

-3. Import and deploy the provided Apex class into your Salesforce environment.
+Import and deploy the provided Apex classes and triggers into your Salesforce environment.

 ## Features:

 This integration solution is designed to offer the following key features:

-Seamless Data Retrieval: The solution allows effortless retrieval of lead records from SAP, ensuring a smooth flow of data.

-Automated Updates: Daily updates to lead records are automatically performed, ensuring the availability of the most current data in Salesforce.
+NDA Template Creation: Users can create NDA templates directly within Salesforce by simply clicking a button.
+The templates can be customized as needed.

+Efficient Signature Process: The solution enables a streamlined NDA signature process, ensuring a smooth exchange of documents between receiving and disclosing parties.
+Once both parties have signed the NDA, the document is automatically retrieved and stored within Salesforce.

-By implementing this solution, you can streamline the integration process between Salesforce and SAP, enhancing data accuracy and operational efficiency within your organization.
+By implementing this solution, your organization can optimize the NDA process, allowing Salesforce users to efficiently handle NDAs within the Salesforce platform.

-For detailed usage instructions and further information, refer to the documentation provided in the repository.
+For detailed usage instructions and additional information, please refer to the documentation provided in the repository.

-## Contribution:

-We welcome contributions to enhance the functionality and usability of this integration solution.
-If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.